Eleanor Roosevelt: Public life before the White House

-In 1927, she joined friends Marion Dickerman and Nancy Cook in buying the Todhunter School for Girls, a finishing school which also offered college preparatory courses, in New York City.
-At the school, Roosevelt taught upper-level courses in American literature and history, emphasizing independent thought, current events, and social engagement.
-She continued to teach three days a week while FDR served as governor, but was forced to leave teaching after his election as president.
+In 1927, Roosevelt joined friends Marion Dickerman and Nancy Cook in buying the Todhunter School for Girls, a finishing school which also offered college preparatory courses, in New York City.
+At the school, she taught upper-level courses in American literature and history, emphasizing independent thought, current events, and social engagement.
+She continued to teach three days a week while Franklin served as governor, but was forced to leave teaching after his election as president.

-Also in 1927, she established Val-Kill Industries with Cook, Dickerman, and Caroline O'Day, three friends she met through her activities in the Women's Division of the New York State Democratic Party.
+Also in 1927, Roosevelt established Val-Kill Industries with Cook, Dickerman, and Caroline O'Day, three friends she met through her activities in the Women's Division of the New York State Democratic Party.
 It was located on the banks of a stream that flowed through the Roosevelt family estate in Hyde Park, New York.
 Roosevelt and her business partners financed the construction of a small factory to provide supplemental income for local farming families who would make furniture, pewter, and homespun cloth using traditional craft methods.
 Capitalizing on the popularity of the Colonial Revival, most Val-Kill products were modeled on eighteenth-century forms.
 Roosevelt promoted Val-Kill through interviews and public appearances.
 Val-Kill Industries never became the subsistence program that Roosevelt and her friends imagined, but it did pave the way for larger New Deal initiatives during Franklin's presidential administration.
 Cook's failing health and pressures from the Great Depression compelled the women to dissolve the partnership in 1938, at which time Roosevelt converted the shop buildings into a cottage at Val-Kill, that eventually became her permanent residence after Franklin died in 1945.
 Otto Berge acquired the contents of the factory and the use of the Val-Kill name to continue making colonial-style furniture until he retired in 1975.
 In 1977, Roosevelt's cottage at Val-Kill and its surrounding property of 181 acres (0.73 km2), was formally designated by an act of Congress as the Eleanor Roosevelt National Historic Site, "to commemorate for the education, inspiration, and benefit of present and future generations the life and work of an outstanding woman in American history."